-A charismatic chamber musician, Cassandra has performed with numerous chamber ensembles and festivals, including Forte String Quartet, with whom she was chosen for an East Coast tour during Hilton Head Symphony’s 2008 Mozart Festival.
-From 2010 through 2012, she was an active performer in the San Francisco Conservatory of Music's chamber music program, and in 2011, she co-founded Friction Quartet, a contemporary ensemble dedicated to performing new music and community outreach.
-Ms. Bequary has also attended and performed at summer festivals including the International Festival at Round Top, Apple Hill Chamber Music Festival, Mendocino Emerging Artist Series, Eastern Music Festival, Thy Masterclass, and Hot Springs Music Festival, where she was awarded first prize in the 2011 chamber music competition.
+A charismatic chamber musician, Cassandra currently enjoys performing with ensembles including One Found Sound, Elevate Ensemble, Phonochrome, Wild Rumpus, Magik*Magik Orchestra, and Karl Cronin's Americana Orchestra.
+From 2010 through 2012, she was an active performer in the San Francisco Conservatory of Music's chamber music program, and in 2011, she co-founded Friction Quartet, a collaborative contemporary ensemble.
+Ms. Bequary has also performed at the International Festival at Round Top, Apple Hill Chamber Music Festival, Mendocino Emerging Artist Series, Eastern Music Festival, Thy Masterclass, and Hot Springs Music Festival, where she was awarded first prize in the 2011 chamber music competition.

 She earned her Bachelor of Music degree in violin performance from the Oberlin Conservatory of Music, where she studied both modern and baroque violin with Marilyn McDonald.
-In addition to her studies in music, Cassandra earned a B.A. in English from Oberlin College's prestigious double degree program.
-During her studies, she was a regular concertmaster for the Oberlin Orchestra, and was selected to perform in the Oberlin Conservatory Honors Recital.
-Further achievements include becoming the recipient of the Conservatory Dean’s Scholarship Award, and being awarded prizewinner of the Conservatory Honors Competition.
-During the time spent earning her Masters of Music from the San Francisco Conservatory, Cassandra studied with Ian Swensen, Mark Sokol, and Catherine Van Hoesen.
+Simultaneously, her love of English literature drove her to earn a Bachelor of Arts degree from Oberlin College's prestigious double degree program.
+While completing her Masters of Music at the San Francisco Conservatory, Cassandra studied with Ian Swensen, Mark Sokol, and Catherine Van Hoesen.

 In addition to performance, Cassandra is equally devoted to educational outreach.
 She has participated extensively as mentor and coach with various youth orchestras, schools, and festivals throughout the United States, including, in the Bay Area alone, Hamlin Music Academy, Myriad Music School, Ruth Asawa School of the Arts, and Peninsula Youth Orchestra.
 She currently enjoys working with a private studio, ages 3 through adult, at home in San Francisco.